 The bulk of the District's income is tied to water sales and flat charge revenue, both unaffected in any major way by economic events.
-In FY 2016-17, District reserves remain conservatively managed via the County of Sonoma's investment pool.
-Interest rates remain low, but invested principal remains untouched.
-At FYE, the District is considering placing a portion of its reserves with the Public Agency Retirement Services (PARS) with the goal of obtaining higher returns.
+The bulk of the District's cash on hand - over 80 percent - is conservatively managed via the County of Sonoma's investment pool.
+Interest rates remain low, but invested principal remains untouched In FY 2017-18, the District transferred \$200,000 to a pension trust administered by the Public Agency Retirement System (PARS).
+Use of the PARS funds is limited to offsetting the costs of the PERS retirement program.
+The upside is that the PARS funds are invested in mutual funds.
+While these funds are a higher risk investment, they may also generate higher returns